For years now, Gillette has been dominating the cartridge razor market.

 Usability and Control

-In terms of weight the Mach 3 is surprisingly heavier compared to the Fusion.
+In terms of weight, the Mach 3 feels heavier compared to the Fusion.

 The added heft helps it in terms of control because you won’t need to apply as much pressure as you would on a Fusion.